Davide-Lotito/Zeek-Script/README.md

 - check if there are any problems with SSL certificates, such as expired or self-signed
 - check if there are any unexpected usage or unexpected application running across a well-known ports

+## Documentation
+At the following [link](https://github.com/Davide-Lotito/Zeek-Script/wiki) you can find complete documentation for Zeek installation and use of scripts.